What No One Tells You About Manifestation and Divine Timing

 So maybe the question isn't, “Why isn’t this happening for me?” but instead, “What if this delay is divine?”

-Maybe you can’t manifest a baby because this part of your story was never meant to be rushed or unfold the way you hoped it would.
+Maybe you can’t manifest what you want because this part of your story was never meant to be rushed or unfold the way you hoped it would.
 Maybe you're not off track—maybe you're right on time, even if it doesn't look or feel like it.
 Maybe there is another plan for you?

 And maybe, just maybe, there’s still a miracle on the way.